netengpy/publicrepo/eveng-auto-config/readme.md

-<b>Make sure you unzip the atc-iol-initialcfgs folder in the current folder<b>
+<b>Make sure you unzip the atc-iol-initialcfgs folder in the current folder</b>

 bootstrap-config.py === Bootstrap Initial Config using Telnet